veekas/restaurant-search-example/README.md

 ## Note

 This is likely to stop working in **April 2018** because my Algolia demo subscription will expire.
-I'll need to modify this so it says "Powered by Algolia"
+To make it work using the free tier subscription, I'll need to (1) create new API keys, and/or (2) modify this so it says "Powered by Algolia"

 ## In progress